tobykurien/Sparkler/README.md

 ### Environments ###

 You can run Sparkler in various environments, e.g. development, test, or production.
-By default, Sparkler runs in "production" mode, to run in "development" mode, add "-Denvironment=development" to your java startup arguments.
+By default, Sparkler runs in "production" mode.
+To run in "development" mode, add `-Denvironment=development` to your java startup arguments.

 Getting Started